UWPCE-PythonCert/PythonCertDevel/_sources/class_schedule/session_1_01.rst.txt

 Post-class Activites
 ====================

+Read the rest of Basic Python Syntax intro, if we didn't have time in class:
+:ref:`basic_python_syntax`

-Finish the Python Pushups excercises.
+Finish the Python Pushups exercises: :ref:`python_pushups`

-Finish getting your environment set up
+Finish getting your environment set up.

+Do the prep for next class: :ref:`session_1_02`